dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerscale/helm/_index.md

    **Note**: The 'clusterName' serves as a logical, unique identifier for the array that should remain unchanged once it is included in the volume handle.
 Altering this identifier is not advisable, as it would result in the failure of all operations associated with the volume that was created earlier.

-4. Download `wget -O my-isilon-settings.yaml https://raw.githubusercontent.com/dell/helm-charts/csi-isilon-2.15.1/charts/csi-isilon/values.yaml` into `cd ../dell-csi-helm-installer` to customize settings for installation.
+4. Download `wget -O my-isilon-settings.yaml https://raw.githubusercontent.com/dell/helm-charts/csi-isilon-{{< version-docs key="driver_latestVersion" >}}/charts/csi-isilon/values.yaml` into `cd ../dell-csi-helm-installer` to customize settings for installation.
 5. Edit *my-isilon-settings.yaml* to set the following parameters for your installation:
    The following table lists the primary configurable parameters of the PowerScale driver Helm chart and their default values.
-More detailed information can be found in the  [`values.yaml`](https://github.com/dell/helm-charts/blob/csi-isilon-2.15.1/charts/csi-isilon/values.yaml) file in this repository.
+More detailed information can be found in the  [`values.yaml`](https://github.com/dell/helm-charts/blob/csi-isilon-{{< version-docs key="driver_latestVersion" >}}/charts/csi-isilon/values.yaml) file in this repository.

   <ul>
    {{< collapse id="2" title="Parameters">}}